 EHCPs must be reviewed annually.
-The LA will inform the Head Teacher at the
+The LA will inform the Head Teacher at the beginning of each school term of the pupils requiring reviews.
+The SENDCO will organise these reviews and invite:

 - the pupil's parent

 - the pupil if appropriate

 - the relevant teacher

 - the school's allocated SEND officer

 - the Educational Psychologist

 - any other person the SENDCO or parent/carer considers appropriate